(Orientation Program for the New Hire)

-The reality is that one out of 5 new hires quit in their first 45 days and approximately 30% of employees don’t make it past their first year.
+The reality is that one out of 5 new hires quits in their first 45 days and approximately 30% of employees don’t make it past their first year.
 The research is clear; a systematic and comprehensive onboarding process is good for both employee and employer.
 In fact, formal onboarding increases the chance of keeping a new employee for at least 3 years by 69%.
-One study by Bureau of Labor statistic indicates employees were productive two months earlier with an effective program.
+In one study by the Bureau of Labor, statistics indicate employees were productive two months earlier with an effective program.
 Employees get up to speed quicker and stay on the job longer when their first year experience is well managed.

-Our onboarding program is a powerful tool to assimilate employees, both newly hired and newly acquired, by offering concrete grounds of values and cultures in the company for all employees to work and communicate effectively with each other.
+Our onboarding program is a powerful tool to assimilate employees, both newly hired and newly acquired, by offering a concrete grounding of values and cultures in the company for all employees to work and communicate effectively with each other.

 The program offers specific content menus for each company customized to their characteristics and interests which express how and what to convey in messages to their new employees.
 Our program has an easy plug-in template structure that saves production time.
 To make it easier to start your initial phase, Waterview Consulting can create the draft program using information on your company website or company brochures.
 You can add more information or edit using the live view of the program.

 1. Consulting Phase

 Discuss the main message and objective that you want to communicate with employees in your onboarding program.

 Decide which content menus to introduce.